Hyperthyroidism

 Treatment Options

-There are three treatment options for feline hyperthyroidism.
+There are three common treatment options for feline hyperthyroidism.

-The third form of treatment uses nuclear medicine technology and is considered by most experts in this area to be the method of choice for these older cats.
-It provides a safe and relatively simple cure for hyperthyroidism.
+The third form of treatment uses nuclear medicine technology and is considered by most experts in this field to be the method of choice for these older cats.
+It provides a safe and simple cure for hyperthyroidism.

 The thyroid gland needs iodine to manufacture thyroid hormone.
-Advantage can be taken of this to inject a quite small dose of radioactive iodine into the cat.
-This iodine is then extracted from the blood by the tumour cells for them to make more thyroid hormone.
-The tumour cells are therefore directly exposed to the radiation and so die.
+Advantage can be taken of this to inject an exceedingly small dose of radioactive iodine into the cat.
+This iodine is then extracted from the blood by the tumour cells and then for them to make more thyroid hormone.
+The tumour cells are therefore directly exposed to the radiation and therefore die.

-The surrounding normal thyroid cells don’t tend to take up the radioactive iodine and are spared from the radiation and can subsequently function normally again.
+The surrounding normal thyroid cells do not tend to take up the radioactive iodine and are spared from the radiation and can subsequently function normally again.

-The only real disadvantage it seems to this treatment is that the cats are slightly radioactive for a few days after treatment and must be kept in strict isolation.
-After this period the cats can return to their home environment but we advise owners not to have prolonged close contact with the cats for another week or so and to discourage cats sleeping on the bed or sitting on someone’s lap for a couple of hours watching a movie on TV in this period.
+The only real disadvantage to this treatment is that the cats are slightly radioactive for a few days after treatment and must be kept in strict isolation.
+After this period, the cat can return to their home environment, but we advise owners not to have prolonged close contact with their cats for another 2-3 weeks.
+We also discourage cats from sleeping on your bed or sitting on someone’s lap in this period.

 Protocol for Radioactive Iodine Treatment